 We welcome your visitors and understand how important family and loved ones are to the healing and support process when you’re in the hospital.
 To allow proper rest for our patients, however, please follow these guidelines:

-- In order to promote a healing atmosphere, we ask that our visitors help us maintain a quiet atmosphere during their visits.
+- To promote a healing atmosphere, we ask that our visitors help us maintain a quiet atmosphere during their visits.

 - Community Westview Hospital is a smoke-free campus.
 We ask that our visitors help us promote an atmosphere of wellness by refraining from smoking on hospital property.